 # Downloads entire repository to current directory $ git clone <repo> # Downloads entire repository to selected directory $ git clone <repo> <directory>

 Part 3: Branch Workflow

 The process of checking-in new code to your forked repository will involve "Branch Workflow".
 There are actually a number of ways to contribute code to your repository, and the branch workflow is just one of them that we will choose to use.

-We are not going to discuss that in detail because it is already captured well at this awesome article.
+We are not going to discuss that in detail because it is already captured well in this awesome article.
 We will summarize the process that you will use to do this.
 The

 $ indicates the commands you should try.